 This can be done with iron, iron chelate, or a soil acidifier.
 Use one of these products if the leaves turn pale green with green veins.
 These deep rooted giants also become drought tolerant with age.
 Ash trees provide some fall color as well.

 Fall Colors in the Southwest.

-These can range in size from dwarf, which reach 2 to 3 foot tall to trees that can reach 15 to 20 foot in height and almost the same width.
+These can range in size from the dwarf, which reaches 2 to 3 foot tall to trees that can reach 15 to 20 foot in height and almost the same width.
 This tree or shrub will benefit from regular watering and fertilizing with a supplement of iron.

-This China native offers a double whammy with flower color from late spring to early summer and sometimes into fall, if you There are some evergreen shrubs such as euonymus ’alatus’, ‘emerald gaiety’, ‘emerald n gold’, and nandina, which all flush in colors ranging from purple to red hues from late fall and thro ought the winter months.
+Emerald Gaiety – This China native offers a double whammy with flower color from late spring to early summer and sometimes into fall.
+There are some evergreen shrubs such as euonymus ’alatus’, ‘emerald gaiety’, ‘emerald n gold’, and nandina, which all flush in colors ranging from purple to red hues from late fall and thro ought the winter months.
 These can have a dramatic effect during our brief snow storms.